 Now that Oklahoma is a Brucellosis-free state, efforts must continue to ensure that we remain Brucellosis-free.
+We encourage the state to encourage producers to continue to vaccinate and to cover the cost of that vaccination.

 We support a joint effort between OSU and ODAFF in requesting additional state and federal funds for the control and eradication of ticks, fire ants, killer bees and parasitic mites in domestic bees in Oklahoma.